Learn about financial assistance and how to apply

 For instance, People of color, specifically Black People of Color, are most likely to be excluded from equal access to housing, community support, and opportunities for economic mobility due to generations of systematic racism (National Low Income Housing Coalition).
 When looking at the most mainstream, well-known cycling competition, the Tour de France in 2020 only included 1 black rider, and the competition has been exclusive to men for over a century, with no equivalent available to women, except for the “course d’un jour” — a modest alternative introduced following a petition initiated by riders in 2013.

 We are committed to raising the stories and voices to those most impacted by housing inequalities and those most under-represented within cycling.
-Within 2021, Bike & Build is offering full funding for 10 participants to those who self identify as people of color, people of transgender and non-binary gender identity, members of the LGBTQIA+ community, individuals with long-lasting or chronic illnesses, and others who feel they are under-represented will be prioritized in the selection process.
+In 2022, we will be offering a limited number of full funding to those who self identify as people of color, people of transgender and non-binary gender identity, members of the LGBTQIA+ community, individuals with long-lasting or chronic illnesses, and others who feel they are under-represented will be prioritized in the selection process.

 Grant recipients will join a community of B&B Grantees, receive 25% off future B&B programs (with confirmation from the B&B team), and will be invited to interview future recipients.

 Please apply through our participant application.
+Grant applicants will hear from our team within 3 weeks of applying.
 The grant application process will also include an interview with our team.